Conserving a clocktower in the middle of a working Parliament

-While the work is undertaken, the hands of the clock are run on an electrical mechanism.
-In order to ring Big Ben for Remembrance Sunday and New Year’s Eve, a temporary striking mechanism is installed, connected to the clock, and tested before the bell can be struck.
+While the work was undertaken, the hands of the clock were run on an electrical mechanism.
+In order to ring Big Ben for Remembrance Sunday and New Year’s Eve, a temporary striking mechanism was installed, connected to the clock, and tested before the bell was struck.

 Modern methods mean better conservation work

-Our engineers and architects are using the latest in digital modelling and virtual reality to design and plan the work.
-Using diagnostic tools not available to conservation teams in the past, we have uncovered damage to the building that had been previously missed or was undetectable at the time.
+Our engineers and architects used the latest in digital modelling and virtual reality to design and plan the work.
+Using diagnostic tools not available to conservation teams in the past, we uncovered damage to the building that had been previously missed or was undetectable at the time.

-Over the last three years, experts have been able to remedy defects in some of the previous conservation work.
-For example, certain methods used to repair parts of the building (such as the use of non-breathable paints and mastic asphalt) have caused leaks and condensation.
-They have accelerated the decay and changed the look of the Tower.
+Experts have been able to remedy defects in some of the previous conservation work.
+For example, certain methods used to repair parts of the building (such as the use of non-breathable paints and mastic asphalt) have caused leaks and condensation - which had accelerated the decay and changed the look of the Tower.

 On 21 August 2017, following the 12 noon chimes, Big Ben’s bongs stopped.
-While vital conservation work takes place, the Great Bell’s world famous striking and chiming is paused to ensure the safety of those working in the Tower.
-Parliament’s specialist clock mechanics will ensure that Big Ben can still bong for important national events such as New Year’s Eve and Remembrance Sunday.
+While vital conservation took place, the Great Bell’s world famous striking and chiming was paused to ensure the safety of those working in the Tower.
+Parliament’s specialist clock mechanics still ensured that Big Ben could bong for important national events such as New Year’s Eve and Remembrance Sunday.

 Big Ben returned to regular service in November 2022.